The name of the association shall be the United Kingdom Association for Gestalt Practitioners (UKAGP).

 5.2 Application for Membership

-Application for membership of the Association, in whatever category, should be forwarded to the Membership Secretary at the Association’s registered address, together with such information in support of their application as the Committee shall require.
+Application for membership of the Association, in whatever category, should be forwarded to the Membership Officer at the Association’s registered address, together with such information in support of their application as the Committee shall require.

 5.3 Register of Members

 The Association shall maintain a register of all members.
 Information held on the register about a member shall be freely available to that member on request.

 Membership of UKAGP can be terminated as follows:

 By the notification of resignation to the Membership Officer in writing.